 In theory, this will encourage all employees to work harder.
 But in practice, this sort of scheme could backfire.

-The employee of the month will feel special for a short period of time.
+The employee of the month will feel special for a short period.
 But what about everyone else?
 What if there’s an employee who feels they’ve worked just as hard, only to be overlooked?
 Do you think they’ll resolve to work even harder next month, or do you think they’ll start to resent you and everything you stand for?

-The alternative might be to ensure that everyone gets their turn to be employee of the month.
+The alternative might be to ensure that everyone gets their turn to be an employee of the month.
 But this completely defeats the point.
 If everyone gets a trophy, what’s the point of trying?

 2. Unlimited Leave

 This one sounds too good to be true.
 Imagine being able to take off as much time as you like, as often as you like!

-This is apparently a key reason for the success of companies like Netflix.
+This is a key reason for the success of companies like Netflix.
 It’s surely the ultimate in flexible working!
 Anyone who works for a company that offers unlimited leave is bound to have a very healthy work/life balance, right?

 Unfortunately, this is one of those things that seems too good to be true, because it is.
 When certain companies experimented with unlimited leave, they found that their employees ended up taking less leave overall.

 André Spicer, professor of organisational behaviour at the Cass Business School, explained this phenomenon: “The companies that offer this policy tend to be demanding and all-consuming workplaces, so taking time off can make employees feel guilty – particularly as it may show their boss and their colleagues that they are not fully committed.

 “If you are up for a promotion against another colleague, it is unlikely you will book that two-week Himalayan trek.
 This means employees often end up taking less time off, not more.”